Super Bowl XLIV: First quarter

 As the designated home team in the annual rotation between AFC and NFC teams, the Colts elected to wear their home blue uniforms with white pants, while the Saints wore their road white uniforms with old gold pants.

 The Saints won the coin toss and chose to receive, but their first possession resulted in a three-and-out and a punt.

 The Colts' offense took the field for the first time, with the ball spotted at their own 27-yard line.
 They put together a 53-yard drive that featured two completions from quarterback Peyton Manning to tight end Dallas Clark, as well as a 14-yard reception by wide receiver Austin Collie on 3rd-and-7.
-The drive ended with a 38-yard field goal by kicker Matt Stover to give Indianapolis an early 3–0 lead.
-At 42 years old, Stover became the oldest player in NFL history to participate in a Super Bowl.
+The drive ended with a 38-yard field goal by kicker Matt Stover to give the Colts an early 3–0 lead.
+At 42 years old, Stover became the then oldest player in NFL history to participate in a Super Bowl, second to Tom Brady, who broke the record in 2021 when he won Super Bowl LV at the age of 43.

-Wide receiver Courtney Roby returned the ensuing kickoff to his own 26-yard line.
+Wide receiver Courtney Roby returned the ensuing kickoff to the Saints' 26-yard line.
 Approaching the 25-yard line, Roby swooped into a dive and appeared to fumble the ball, but officials ruled that he was down by contact after taking a hit by Colts cornerback Tim Jennings.
-This time, New Orleans managed to get a first down with a 16-yard completion from quarterback Drew Brees to running back Reggie Bush, but they were eventually forced to punt again.
+This time, the Saints managed to get a first down with a 16-yard completion from quarterback Drew Brees to running back Reggie Bush, but they were eventually forced to punt again.
 Thomas Morstead pinned the Colts back at their own 4-yard line with a 46-yard punt.

-Indianapolis responded with an 11-play, 96-yard scoring drive, tying the record for the longest drive in Super Bowl history.
+The Colts responded with an 11-play, 96-yard scoring drive, tying the record for the longest drive in Super Bowl history.
 Running back Joseph Addai rushed three times for 53 yards, while Manning completed three passes for 35 yards, the last one a 19-yard touchdown pass to wide receiver Pierre Garçon, increasing the Colts' lead to 10–0.